lgibson7/lgibson7/README.md

 ## Hey there!
-I'm Lydia.
+I'm Lydia :)

-I'm a recent MS Statistics graduate from California State University East Bay.
-My interests include exploring the intricacies of data visualization, mainly using the R programming language, but I'm also learning [Tableau](https://public.tableau.com/app/profile/lydia.s.gibson).
+I graduated with my Master's in Statistics from Cal State East Bay in May 2023, and I currently work at Intel as a Data Scientist.
+My interests include exploring the intricacies of data visualization, mainly using the R programming language, but I'm also learning Python and [Tableau](https://public.tableau.com/app/profile/lydia.s.gibson).

 You can find me elsewhere at: